zheltikov/brskl-docs/item_movement/complex_movement.md

 2. Update the supply operation, with positive values.

 The endpoints for the updates are the same as the ones previously used.

+## Notes

+This new parent-child structure breaks compatibility with the existing functionality in the Supply and Demand sections.

+To avoid unintentionally having demands or supplies, that are part of a combined operation, listed in the of their respective sections, we need to add some additional filters to those sections:

+- For the Demands: ` filters: { child_count: 0 } `
+- For the Supplies: ` filters: { parent_id: 0 } `